in-fun/tune-prism/README.md

-# Tune Prism
+# Tune Prism: Professional Vocal Remover, Song Key Finder & BPM Detection Tool

+## The All-in-One Music Analysis & Separation Suite

+Tune Prism is a powerful desktop application that combines three essential music production tools:

+1. **Advanced Vocal Remover** - Accurately extract vocals from any song
+2. **Precise Song Key Finder** - Instantly identify the musical key of your tracks
+3. **Professional BPM Finder** - Detect tempo with exceptional accuracy

-Split a track into 4 stems: vocals, drums, bass and others.
-Based on Facebook's HTDemucs model ([repo](https://www.google.com/search?q=demucs+facebook&oq=demucs+fac&sourceid=chrome&ie=UTF-8)).
+Split any track into 4 high-quality stems: vocals, drums, bass and other instruments.
+Powered by Facebook's state-of-the-art [HTDemucs model](https://github.com/adefossez/demucs).

-Built with Rust, Tauri, PyTorch and React.
+Built with Rust, Tauri, PyTorch and React for maximum performance and reliability.

+## ✨ Key Benefits

+- **100% FREE & Open Source** - Professional-grade audio tools at no cost
+- **Complete Privacy** - Works entirely offline with no data collection
+- **No Internet Required** - Process your music without an internet connection
+- **No Account Needed** - No sign-ups, subscriptions or hidden fees

+## Features

+### 🎤 Professional Vocal Remover
+- Extract crystal-clear vocals from any song
+- Create instrumental versions for karaoke or remixing
+- Isolate vocals for sampling or vocal practice
+- Perfect for DJs, producers, and music enthusiasts

+### 🎵 Song Key Finder
+- Instantly identify the musical key of any track
+- Improve your DJ mixes with harmonic mixing
+- Find compatible songs in complementary keys
+- Essential for musicians practicing with backing tracks

+### 🥁 BPM Finder
+- Accurately detect the tempo of any song
+- Perfect for DJs creating seamless transitions
+- Organize your music library by tempo
+- Sync tracks to video projects at the right speed

-## Demo
+## Demo: Easy-to-Use Interface
-Simply drag a track in, extract stems and drag your stems out.
+Simply drag a track in, extract stems, identify key and BPM, then drag your stems out.
+No complicated setup required!

 https://github.com/user-attachments/assets/584cf59e-ef4b-4f24-913d-dc52d7549609

 ## Try it Out
 For M1 macs running MacOS, there's a prebuilt binary available on the releases page.
-Currently, that's the only platform I have built and tested the app on.
-Porting to other platforms is a bit of work and I only own a MacBook.
-If you can make the app run on Linux or Windows machines, I will happily accept your PR.
+Currently, that's the only platform we have built and tested the app on.
+Porting to other platforms is a bit of work and we only have MacBooks for testing.
+If you can make the app run on Linux or Windows machines, we will happily accept your PR.

+## Why Choose Tune Prism?

+- **Free Forever** - Unlike subscription-based alternatives that cost $10-20/month
+- **Protect Your Privacy** - Your audio never leaves your computer
+- **Open-Source Transparency** - Community-verified code you can trust
+- **No Internet Dependency** - Use anywhere, even without Wi-Fi
+- **Professional Quality** - Commercial-grade results without the price tag

+## Common Use Cases
+- **Music Producers**: Remove vocals to create remixes or isolate specific elements
+- **DJs**: Find the key and BPM of tracks to create harmonic mixes
+- **Singers**: Practice with instrumental versions of your favorite songs
+- **Content Creators**: Extract music elements for videos and podcasts
+- **Music Teachers**: Isolate instrument parts for educational purposes

 ## Building Locally